edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 };
 ```

 All the plugin logic is hold in the handler and should be tested in prior.
-To do this I create a `PluginTester` for my test-case.
+To do this I create an instance of `PluginTester` before each test-case.

 ```ts
 import { PluginTester, createPluginTester } from '@convoyr/core/testing';